mattvenn/ttsky25a-riscv-compo-encoder/README.md

 * In test/test_basic.mk, if you are using your own Python modules, extend PYTHONPATH to include them
 * In test/Makefile, add the name of your test to the all recipe.
 If your test is called test.py and it's in a subdirectory called matt_encoder add this: `peri-matt_encoder.test.xml`

+To run your test, make sure you have installed the `requirements.txt`, then:

+    make peri-matt_encoder.test.xml

+And the compressed waveform will be in `sim_build/rtl/tb.fst`

 ### Add your docs to docs/user_peripherals.

 TBD